Leah1977/LSH_Electricians_MS1/README.md

 * The map would not pass through the html validator as a result of using a %.
 Although it did work as intended on the the website.

 ![Map issue](assets/images/mapissue.png)

+* To fix this bug I created an id for the map and inserted the width and height into the style.css.
+I then add media queries as neccessary for the smaller screen sizes.

 ## Debugging on the Gallery page